jruby/jruby-rack/README.txt

 The generated jar should be located here: target/jruby-rack-*.jar.

-NOTE: There are currently some bugs in JRuby's java integration code that prevent the specs from running cleanly.
-Until I resolve these, you need to build as follows:
+NOTE: There was a bug in JRuby's java integration code in the 1.1.4 and 1.1.5 releases that prevent the specs from running cleanly.
+If you're building JRuby-Rack with one of those versions of JRuby, you'll need to skip running the specs as follows:

   mvn install -Dmaven.test.skip
   jruby -S rake SKIP_SPECS=true

-If you build with JRuby 1.1.3, the specs should run clean.
+If you build with JRuby <= 1.1.3 or JRuby >= 1.1.6, the specs should run clean.

 == Rails Step-by-step